codingMustache/codingMustache/README.md

 ## Joke of the Day

-I ordered a chicken and an egg from Amazon.
-I'll let you know.
+How do you make a 'one' disappear?
+You add a 'g' and it's 'gone'

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+How long is an IPv6 address?
- 1. 2009
+ 1. 128 bits
- 2. 2013
+ 2. 128 bytes
- 3. 2011
+ 3. 64 bits
- 4. 2016
+ 4. 32 bits

 <details>
   <summary>Answer</summary>
-  2016
+  128 bits
 </details>